What is Infertility?

 There are several reasons for infertility, and there is not always a straightforward explanation for why you are unable to conceive.
 Only a healthcare practitioner can identify the reason and provide the best therapy for you.

-While the reasons of infertility differ, research shows that:
+While the reasons for infertility differ, research shows that:

-• Twenty-five percent of infertile couples have more than one cause of infertility.
+- 25% of infertile couples have more than one cause of infertility

 Infertility reasons

-Some reasons for infertility only impact one couple, whilst others affect both.
+Some reasons for infertility only impact one partner, whilst others affect both.
 The risk factors for infertility are:

-• Eating disorders include anorexia nervosa and bulimia.
+- Eating disorders including anorexia nervosa and bulimia

-• Smoking and using tobacco products.
-(This behaviour occurs in around 13% to 15% of infertile cases.)
+- Smoking and using tobacco products (This behaviour occurs in around 13% to 15% of infertility cases.)

 Causes of infertility in women